rize/UriTemplate/README.md

 >> '/search/j/john/?q=a,b&limit=10'
 ```

-`Rize\UriTemplate` was designed with flexibility in minds.
-So it also accepts `base-uri` as a 1st argument and `default params` as a 2nd argument.
+`Rize\UriTemplate` accepts `base-uri` as a 1st argument and `default params` as a 2nd argument.
 This is very useful when you're working with API endpoint.

 Take a look at real world example.